smsearcy/mesh-info/README.md

 of the AREDN firmware.
 * A basic logical map of the mesh without need for geography tiles via [NetworkX](https://networkx.github.io/documentation/stable/index.html).
-* Simpler deployment via containers (possibly via in-memory SQLite database for very basic setup).
+* Simpler deployment via containers (possibly with in-memory SQLite database for very basic setup).
-* Geographic based map similar to [MeshMap](https://gitlab.kg6wxc.net/mesh/meshmap) so this could be a complete replacement.
+* Eventually, geographic based map similar to [MeshMap](https://gitlab.kg6wxc.net/mesh/meshmap) so this could be a complete replacement.